 #8 Block Out Blue Light

 While light exposure early in the day is beneficial to your sleep, the “blue light” emitted in large amounts by your smartphone and computer screens worsens it by decreasing your level of melatonin and shortening REM cycles.
+Therefore, by preventing exposure to blue light before bed, you can enjoy better sleep at night.

 If you enjoy reading before bed, choose a book or an e-reader rather than a device with substantial backlight.
 If you must use your phone or tablet an hour before bedtime, always use a filter that blocks blue light (the resultant screen should have a yellowish hue).
 If your device doesn’t have one installed, a software/app that you can download for this purpose is F.lux.